lyteword/chspurgeon-tod/volume-7/psalm-149.md

 **Verse 5.** *The saints in glory* shall rest from their labours, but not from their praises.— *Robert Bellarmine.*

 **Verse 5.** *Upon their beds*, where before in the loneliness of night they consumed themselves with grief for their shame.
 Comp.
-Ho 7:14.— *E.W.
-Hengstenberg.*
+Ho 7:14.— *E. W. Hengstenberg.*

 **Verse 5.** The saints of God know most of domestic joy and peace.
 As the word of Jesus in Joh 14:1-31 records, they have sorrows in plenty, but the more of these, the greater will be their joy, because their sorrows are to be transmuted into joys.
 They are to sing aloud *on their beds*, or rather couches, for on these the Orientals not only sleep, but also dine, and feast.
 So this verse calls on the saints to hold a banquet, a feast of fat things.
 They are, as David sings in Ps 23:1-6, to sit at the table prepared by the Lord in the presence of their enemies.— *Johannes Paulus Palanterius.*